GerHobbelt/libiconv-win-build/README.md

 libiconv for Windows (Microsoft Visual Studio Compiler) based on [GNU libiconv][1]

-Soltion file is compatible with Visual Studio 2015 only.
+Solution file is compatible with Visual Studio 2015 only.
 Update to libiconv 1.17

 With pre-built configurations: